Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Experimental results

-The completion performance is evaluated using the peak signal-to-noise ratio (PSNR) of the recovered data relative to the original data.
-For each experiment, the average PSNR values are obtained over 20 Monte Carlo runs with different missing entries and noise realizations.
-For the proposed C2FRTRC framework in Algorithm 1, the patch related parameters $m$, $o$ are set to $36$, $18$ for image data and $20$, $10$ for video data, respectively.
-The jitter parameter $l$ is set to $2$.
-The weighted parameter $\sigma_w$ and $w_0$ are set to $0.3$ and $0.2$, respectively.
+{Two visual data quality metrics are used, including peak signal-to-noise ratio (PSNR) and structural similarity (SSIM).
+For each experiment, the average PSNR/SSIM values are obtained over 20 Monte Carlo runs with different missing entries and noise realizations.
+For the proposed C2FRTRC framework in Algorithm 1, the patch size $m$ is set to $36$ and $20$ for image and video data, respectively.
+The pixel overlap $o$ is set to $o=\lceil m/5 \rceil$, and the jitter parameter $l$ is set to $2$.
 For HQTRC in Algorithm 2, we set $\mu=10^{-4}$, $\lambda=2\mu N$, $\alpha=1.1$, $d=\lceil N/2 \rceil$ and $\epsilon=10^{-3}$.
-For adaptive selection of the parameter $c$ in \eqref{eq:sigma}, the parameters are set to $\eta=4,c_{min}=0.15$.
-For rank selection, we set all the elements of the rank to be the same, i.e., $r_1=\ldots r_N=r$.
-Then, inspired by \cite{yang2015robust}, the parameter $r$ is determined as $0.2\sqrt{pI_1I_2}$ and $0.5\sqrt{p}mf^{1/3}$ for global tensor and local patch tensor completion, respectively, where $p$ is the observation rate and $f$ is the number of frames.
-For $\ell_{p}$-TTC and $\ell_{p,\epsilon}$-TRC, $p$ is set to $1$.
+For adaptive selection of $\sigma$, $v$ and $c$ in \eqref{eq:sigmav} and \eqref{eq:sigma}, the parameters are set to $\eta_{\sigma}=0.02, \eta_{v}=\eta_{c}=4, \sigma_{\min}=0.3, v_{\max}=0.2, c_{\min}=0.15$.
+For rank selection, we set all the elements of the rank to be the same, i.e., $r_1=\ldots =r_N=r$.
+Then, inspired by \cite{yang2015robust}, the parameter $r$ is determined as $(0.04pI_1I_2)^{1/4}$ and $(0.25pm^2)^{1/4}f^{1/6}$ for global tensor completion and local patch refinement, respectively, where $p$ is the observation rate and $f$ is the number of frames.} For $\ell_{p}$-TTC and $\ell_{p,\epsilon}$-TRC, $p$ is set to $1$.
 For the other algorithms, the parameters are adjusted so as to achieve the best performance.
-Further, the parameters are fixed during each simulation.
+Further, the parameters are fixed during each simulation. {All algorithms are implemented using MATLAB r2021a on a standard 16-GB memory PC with a 2.6-GHz CPU.
+The algorithms are run without any acceleration from {(e.g., parallel computation)}.}